JadeFury/hello-world/README.md

 # hello-world
 My First Repository
-Ji My name is Minhaz and you are reading the README file
+Hi My name is Minhaz and you are reading the README file